objcio/articles/2014-05-01-animating-custom-layer-properties.md

 }
 ```

-Now if we set the `time` property again, we see that `-display` is called multiple times.
-The number of times should equate to ~60 times per second, for the duration of the animation (which defaults to 0.25 seconds, or ~15 frames).
+Now, if we set the `time` property again, we see that `-display` is called multiple times.
+The number of times should equate to approximately 60 times per second, for the duration of the animation (which defaults to 0.25 seconds, or about 15 frames):

 ```objc
 2014-04-28 22:37:04.253 ClockFace[49145:60b] time: 1.500000